 You might picture yourself clipping the anchors at the top of the climb, or calmly and efficiently setting up bomber anchor to abseil down from.

 Talk about your fears with more experienced climbs.
-Try to soak up other people’s skills and experience around a campfire somewhere.
+Try to soak up their stories, skills and experiences around a campfire somewhere.
 Ask for other people’s ideas about how they would deal with similar scary scenarios.
 Everyone is different, but you can always pick and choose the things that work for you.

 (7) Be kind to yourself